UXARRAY/uxarray/docs/api.rst

 -----------------------------------

 The primary data structures in UXarray, ``uxarray.UxDataArray`` and ``uxarray.UxDataset`` inherit from ``xarray.DataArray`` and
-``xr.Dataset`` respectively.
+``xarray.Dataset`` respectively.
 This means that they contain the same methods and attributes that are present in Xarray, with new additions and some overloaded as discussed in the next sections.
-For a detailed list of Xarray specific behavior and functionality, please refer to Xarray's (documentation)[https://docs.xarray.dev/en/stable/]
+For a detailed list of Xarray specific behavior and functionality, please refer to Xarray's `documentation <https://docs.xarray.dev/en/stable/>`_.

 UxDataArray
 -----------